 Cutting a fringe shape is all about creating illusions.
 Depending on what face shape you have will determine what kind of illusion you are aiming to make.
 For example, for more squared face shapes you want to create the illusion of roundness so the face does not seem as square and vice-versa.

-So let’s start with all you square faced beauties, the fringe shape that will typically suit you is a fringe that is one that is cut to the side.
-Having the fringe slightly broken and rounded will help eliminate away any squareness.
-Having a side fringe on a squarer face will also create a softer look while showing off cheekbones, giving you that supermodel look.
-A square face means a squarer jaw but with this fringe style, the illusion made will help take that harshness away.
+So let’s start with all you square-faced beauties.
+The style of fringe that will typically suit you is a is one that is cut to the side.
+Having the fringe slightly broken and rounded will help soften a square jawline.
+Having a side fringe on a squarer face will also create a softer look while showing off cheekbones, offering a supermodel look.
+A square face means a squarer jaw but with this fringe style, it will help to reduce any sharpness.

-A heart-shaped face suits a long and broken fringe that is swept across to the side from a center parting.
+A heart-shaped face suits a long and broken fringe that is swept across to the side from a centre parting.
 With a heart-shaped face, you typically will have killer cheekbones so embrace them!
-Working your cheekbones will take the emphasis away from the chin, which typically will be more pointing with this face shape.
+Working your cheekbones will take the emphasis away from the chin, as a chin on a heart-shaped face is usually more pointed.

 For a diamond-shaped face, a face that is wider at the cheekbones, anything usually suits!
 If you have this shape you are extremely lucky as the preferred style is completely up to you.
 If you wanted some more guidance with what fringe to have, think more towards your lifestyle and how having a fringe could impact the day to day activities you take.
 For example, if you are typically low maintenance option for a broken fringe which can be taken to the side for ease and styling.

 A long face shape suits heavier and fuller bangs.
 Having a chunky fringe gives the illusion of a smaller face so if you want a look that’s going to shorten a longer face, this style is perfect.
 If you do not want to commit to a block fringe then ask your stylist to break the fringe up slightly, this will give your face the same illusion but you won’t feel too boxed in.